KERDI-BOARD by Schluter is one of the best ways to waterproof a shower.

 Apply Kerabond to the bottom 3-inches of KERDI-BOARD where it meets with the KERDI-FIX.
 Use either the flat side of the Schluter-KERDI trowel or a 6-inch joint compound knife.

 Comb in additional thin-set with the notched side of the trowel.
 Keep the thin-set ridges running in one direction to prevent air pockets.

 Do this for the entire tub to KERDI-BOARD transition.
 Then embed the KERDI-BAND into both the Kerabond thin-set and KERDI-FIX with the flat side of your trowel.
 You’ll have to cut a hole in the KERDI-BAND for the tub spout.

-We prefer to use one continual piece of KERDI-BAND for the tub to KERDI-BOARD transition.
+I prefer to use one continual piece of KERDI-BAND for the tub to KERDI-BOARD transition.